Kami/libcloud-website-v2/source/_drafts/welcome-to-the-new-website.md

 As noted on that page, the list is automatically generated from the CHANGES file so it might not be 100% accurate.

+#### Search Engine Optimizations

+We have made some changes which will make our website a bit more friendly to the web crawlers and search engines.
+We hope this will make it easier for you to more quickly find the content you are looking for.

+The changes we have made include improvements to the underlying HTML markup, addition of the [OpenGraph][13] tags and an addition of a sitemap.

 ### Under the Hood